-While most review tools offer some form of Email Threading and Near Duplication, few review teams are really leveraging its full power.
-ET and ND can expedite and prioritize your review, enhance quality control, and may even help you find your hot documents in your opponent’s production.
+While most review tools offer some form of Email Threading and Near-Duplication, few review teams are really leveraging its full power.
+These analytics tools can expedite and prioritize your review, enhance quality control, and may even help you find your hot documents in your opponent’s production.

 WORKFLOW #1 Review in Email Thread Order

 It is common practice to arrange a document review by custodian.
 This allows for teams to prioritize their key custodians and get those productions out the door quickly.
 Among the issues with this methodology is consistency.
 Some review workflows take weeks, even months, to complete.
 Review by custodian means that two emails in the same chain can be reviewed by different attorneys in different months.
 Under these circumstances consistency is fleeting.
 A document review batched in the order of the email threads allows review teams to group emails together based on actual conversations.
 A single reviewer then can review the whole conversation in context.
 This promotes speed because as the reviewer becomes more familiar with the documents she will likely not need to read them in their entirety.
 In addition to speed, review by ET increases consistency.
 By looking at the same set of emails and their attachments, reviewers are able to more accurately code.
 No longer does the reviewer need to rely on recollection of a document from the other day or last week.

 WORKFLOW #2 Review and Produce Only the Last Email